Swallowing Exercises: Lip Closure

-Lip-closure exercises are done to help improve swallowing.
-They are a type of treatment when you have trouble swallowing (dysphagia).
-The exercises may help increase lip strength and mobility over time.
-This may help the ability to swallow.
+Lip-closure exercises are also known as lip-seal or lip press exercises.
+They are done to help improve swallowing.
+These exercises are a type of treatment when you have trouble swallowing (dysphagia) .
+Lip-closure exercises may help increase lip strength and mobility over time.
+They may also help the ability to swallow and help prevent drooling.
 These exercises are sometimes used with other types of swallowing exercises.

 Before you swallow, you chew your food to a size, shape, and texture that can be swallowed.
 When you swallow this material, it passes through your mouth and down through parts of your throat called the pharynx and larynx.
 From here, the food or liquid passes through a long tube (esophagus) before entering your stomach.
 This movement requires a series of actions from the muscles in these areas.

 Muscle weakness in these areas can make proper swallowing difficult.
 A speech-language pathologist (SLP) may prescribe specific swallowing exercises to improve your swallowing.
 Swallowing exercises can give increased strength, mobility, and control to these muscles.
-Over time, this may help you to swallow normally again.
+Over time, this may help you to swallow normally again and help prevent drooling.

 - Brain or spinal cord injury